 Use a rubber spatula to fold in the gluten free flour, chocolate chips, and chopped pecans until combined.

 Transfer the batter to the prepared pan and spread evenly around the pan.

 Bake the bread for 1 hour or until a wooden pick inserted into the center comes out clean.

 Allow the bread to cool in the pan for 15 minutes, then remove it to a wire rack to cool completely.

 What Type Of Gluten Free Flour Should I Use?

-This gluten free chocolate chip pumpkin bread was made with Bob’s Red Mill 1 to 1 Flour.
-This gluten free flour contains xanthan gum, so I didn’t add any to the recipe.
+This quick bread was made with Bob’s Red Mill Gluten Free 1 to 1 Baking Flour.
+This cup-for-cup gluten free flour contains xanthan gum, so I didn’t add any to the recipe.